jocelynjoel/alx-system_engineering-devops/0x01-shell_permissions/README.md

-task 9 sets the permission to the file hello task 10 sets the mode of the file hello task 11 sets the mode of the file hello the same as olleh’s mode.
+task 9 sets the permission to the file hello task 10 sets the mode of the file hello task 11 sets the mode of the file hello the same as olleh’s mode. task 12 adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.